 How many electrolysis treatments will I need?

 Usually, several electrolysis appointments are required to achieve the best results.
 The number of required treatment sessions differs from person to person and depends on many factors such as hair coarseness and body region.
-Typically, appointments are needed every week or every other week, and can this cycle can go on for up to a year and a half.
+Typically, appointments are needed every week or every other week, and this cycle can go on for up to a year and a half.

 Treatment duration is dependent on several factors such as the body region and hair type.
 Larger areas or regions with very thick or coarse hair will require more treatments.